ccollicutt/falcoctl-demo/README.md

-# Falcoctl Talk 🦅
+# Falcoctl Demo 🦅

-This is a talk about falcoctl, a tool to help manage Falco artifacts.
+This is a demo of [falcoctl](https://falco.org/blog/falcoctl-install-manage-rules-plugins/), a tool to help manage Falco artifacts.

 ## Run the Demo Script 🚀